-Setup Users for Testing - If you are logged in with an "Administrator" role, you will see all sections of the form when you are in your Community Owner account.
+Set up Users for Testing - If you are logged in with an "Administrator" role, you will see all sections of the form when you are in your Community Owner account.
 This may not be an accurate representation of what your end users will see at each step of the process if you have limited sections that can be edited at different steps of the incident flow.
-You will want to setup a user in your account and any relevant external parties as suppliers, distributors or supply chain members.
-If your incident involves 3 types of internal roles, and a supplier and a distributor, then you should setup 5 unique logins so that you can login as those users to confirm their permissions are correct, they can view the incident and are receiving email notifications as expected.
-We suggest considering testing in a group, and assigning a "role" for each participant to play in the process.
+You will want to set up a user in your account and any relevant external parties as suppliers, distributors or supply chain members.
+If your incident involves 3 types of internal roles, and a supplier and a distributor, then you should set up 5 unique logins.
+You can login as those users to confirm their permissions are correct, they can view the incident, and they are receiving email notifications as expected.
+We suggest testing in a group and assigning a "role" for each participant to play in the process.

-Submit Test Incidents - Submit at least 1 incident of each Incident Type and flow combination, so you can observe each possible route of the incident resolution process, from each parties perspective.
-Login with the appropriate Incident submitter role so you can preview the correct experience.
+Submit Test Incidents - Submit at least 1 incident of each Incident Type and flow combination, so you can observe each possible route of the incident resolution process, from each party’s perspective.
+Log in with the appropriate incident submitter role, so you can preview the correct experience.
 Select your test location when reporting your incident.
 If you've configured your supply chain, your test distributor should populate.
 If your incident form includes a supplier field, be sure to select your test supplier as well.